Towards a Taxonomy of Software Log Smells: Related Work

-A systematic literature review by \citet{batoun_literature_2024} inspected the state-of-the-art practices with a focus on instrumentation, storing, and preprocessing of the log data.
-The study investigated both scientific literature as well as practitioner Q\&A forum (StackOverflow).
-The authors identified a gap between the issues practitioners face and the scientific literature as five out of seven high-level topics identified from StackOverflow were not covered by the scientific literature, such as infrastructure-related configuration and context-dependent usage of logs.
-Based on the results, the authors make several suggestions for researchers and practitioners, such as ideas for future studies and practitioners adopting the solutions proposed in the scientific literature.
+A systematic literature review by \citet{batoun_literature_2024} inspected the state-of-the-art practices with a focus on instrumentation, storing, and preprocessing of log data.
+The study examined both the academic literature and a practitioner Q\&A forum (StackOverflow).
+The authors identified a gap between practitioner‑reported issues and existing research, noting that five of the seven high‑level topics found on StackOverflow—such as context‑dependent log usage—were not covered in the scientific literature.
+Based on these findings, they proposed recommendations for future studies and for adopting research‑based solutions in industry.

-A survey including 112 papers from \citet{gholamian_comprehensive_2022} investigates the current state-of-the-art related to the logging field.
-The paper investigates which areas have been studied and provides a taxonomy of the logging research.
-Similar to our work, the authors assess the costs, i.e., issues, of logging.
-While the work includes several issues such as performance cost, verbosity level issues, and noisy log files, this was not the main aspect of the study.
+A survey of 112 papers by \citet{gholamian_comprehensive_2022} examined the state of the art in logging research, identifying the main areas studied and proposing a taxonomy of the field.
+Similarly to our work, the authors assess the costs, i.e., issues, of logging.
+Although the work includes several issues such as performance cost and noisy log files, this was not the main aspect of the study.
 Finally, the work presents several aspects of logging that require more research, such as cost-aware logging, log maintenance, and improved logging practices.

-\citet{zhaoxue_survey_2021} conducted a literature survey where they investigated log enhancement, log parsing, and log analysis in the context of AIOps and big data.
-The similarity between our work and theirs lies in the log enhancement aspect, which their work focuses on determining what and where to log.
-They highlight similar problems as we do and, additionally, summarize the trends and open issues in log enhancement.
-They summarized the log enhancing methods to use more and more fine-grained features, coupling of subsequent processes, and automation to avoid inconsistent logging.
+\citet{zhaoxue_survey_2021} surveyed log enhancement, log parsing, and log analysis in the context of AIOps and big data.
+Our work aligns with their focus on log enhancement, particularly in determining what and where to log.
+They highlight challenges similar to ours and additionally identify several trends in log‑enhancement research, including the use of increasingly fine‑grained features, coupling of subsequent processes, and automation to avoid inconsistent logging.

-\citet{chen_survey_2022} conducted a survey of 69 papers about the log instrumentation, i.e., inserting logging code.
+\citet{chen_survey_2022} conducted a survey of 69 papers on log instrumentation, i.e., inserting logging code.
 The work focuses on logging approaches, logging utility integration, and logging code composition.
 The work identified nine challenges, which were classified into usability, diagnosability, logging code quality, and security compliance-related issues.
 In addition to the issues, the work also discusses the solutions.